 - Extended oligoarthritis, which means that more than four joints are involved after the first 6 months of the disease.

 - Polyarticular juvenile idiopathic arthritis – rheumatoid factor negative (formerly known as polyarticular juvenile rheumatoid arthritis – rheumatoid factor negative).
 A child has arthritis in five or more joints during the first 6 months of disease, and all tests for rheumatoid factor (proteins produced by the immune system that can attack healthy tissue, which are commonly found in rheumatoid arthritis and juvenile arthritis) are negative.

 - Polyarticular juvenile idiopathic arthritis – rheumatoid factor positive (formerly known as polyarticular rheumatoid arthritis – rheumatoid factor positive).
-A child has arthritis in five or more joints during the first six months of the disease.
-Also, at least two tests for rheumatoid factor, at least three months apart, are positive.
+A child has arthritis in five or more joints during the first 6 months of the disease.
+Also, at least two tests for rheumatoid factor, at least 3 months apart, are positive.